nicholasdille/container-slides/160_gitlab_ci/110_triggers/exercise.md

     - use parent-child pipelines

 !!! info "Heads up"
-    Checkout the branch `main` to make sure that the following exercises are based on the correct code base.
+    Switch to the branch `main` to make sure that the following exercises are based on the correct code base.

 ## Preparation